fac-13/JIKTDEVS/README.md

 ## Brief

-### Our team will build a one-page portfolio website for you and your team
+### We will build a one-page portfolio website for our team

 #### User stories: